agenteo/agenteo.github.com/source/_posts/2015-02-16-a-process-to-identify-and-monitor-inconsistently-failing-automated-tests.md

 ![It's good to see attempts to fix flaky tests!]({{ site.url }}/assets/article_images{{ page.url }}attempt_to_fix.png)

+## Throttle your network connection to external sites

+Flaky test can be caused by external resources misbehaving.
+I worked on an Angular application using a payment gateway iframe that would always be present and work well during development and on production but trigger intermittent test failures.
+Using [Charles proxy](https://www.charlesproxy.com) I was able to intercept and slow down connections to the payment gateway making the flaky test fail consistently.
+In this particular case it wasn't worth spending time to fix a problem that we didn't see in production but adding a comment explaining the root cause helps increase the team confidence in the build.

 ## Develop in a virtual machine

 Running your development in a virtual machine matching the CI server (and your deploy server) libraries configuration helps revealing errors during TDD rather then waiting until the CI server runs the build.